 While I love the elegant length of my favorite floor-sweeping maxi dress, I also appreciate the shorter length of this one since it's equal parts flattering and flirty.
 The hemline hits me just a couple inches above the knee.
 It’s short enough that I can feel the breeze on my legs but long enough that I’m not constantly tugging it down back over my bottom.
 Overall, I’m really impressed with the fit, and I think that’s a huge factor for the almost 3,300 Amazon reviewers who gave it a five-star rating.

 Finally, it keeps me cool

-What I do know is that I feel fresh in this dress.
-The fabric isn’t necessarily freezing to the touch, but it definitely doesn’t trap heat or humidity the way other fabrics do.
-Furthermore, I got this dress in black, perhaps the “hottest” of the available colors and prints this dress comes in.
-Even in black, it’s so breathable and lightweight that it feels like a slip.
+The dress' fabric isn’t necessarily freezing to the touch, but it definitely doesn’t trap heat or humidity the way other fabrics do.
+Furthermore, I got this dress in black, perhaps the “hottest” of the available colors and prints it comes in.
+But even in this dark shade, it’s so breathable and lightweight that it feels like a slip.
 Still, it acts like armor.
-In addition to being cooling, the high-tech fabric boasts up to UPF 50 sun protection that blocks harmful UVA and UVB rays.
+In addition to being cooling, the brand boasts that the high-tech fabric features UPF 30 sun protection that blocks harmful UVA and UVB rays.

 However, that’s not to say I don’t wear this dress indoors.
-In fact, I recently wore it while traveling for over 20 hours on a trip from Montana to Portugal.
-I usually wear something super comfortable on long flights, but I’m finding I’m just as comfortable in this dress as I am in pajamas.
-Plus, I have more self-confidence going through immigration knowing I look like I just rocked the boardroom instead of just rolled out of bed.
+In fact, I once wore it while traveling for over 20 hours on a trip from Montana to Portugal.
+I usually wear something super comfortable on long flights, but I’m finding that I’m just as comfortable in this dress as I am in pajamas.
+Plus, I have more self-confidence going through security knowing I look like I just rocked the boardroom instead of just rolled out of bed.